What does no-fault state mean?

 Insurance is a contract, represented by a policy, in which an individual or entity receives financial protection or reimbursement against losses from an insurance company.
 The company pools clients’ risks to make payments more affordable for the insured.

-See also What is the penalty for not having car insurance in Colorado?
+See also What age group pays the most for car insurance?

 What is considered full coverage in Kansas?